top of page

 Diverse Traditions and Festivities across China

-ith the growth of various social media platforms like Instagram and Tiktok in recent years, on the one hand, this echoes with the recent trend of Chinamaxxing, which allows people from all over the world to learn about the celebration variations across China; On the other hand, this heats up the debate between the North and the South, particular with the national Spring Festival Gala, which is a national variety show held annually on Chinese New Year’s Eve, as the programmes in the show are primarily representing the celebration in the North (such as eating dumplings and sketch comedies) and with Northern accent and dialects, while cultural representation of the South is always missing or even said to be oppressed (China Digital Times, 2025).
+With the growth of various social media platforms like Instagram and Tiktok in recent years, on one hand, this echoes with the recent trend of Chinamaxxing which allows people from all over the world to learn about the celebration variations across China.
+On the other hand, this heats up the debate between the North and the South, particular with the national Spring Festival Gala, which is a national variety show held annually on Chinese New Year’s Eve, as the programmes in the show are primarily representing the celebration in the North (such as eating dumplings and sketch comedies) and with Northern accent and dialects, while cultural representation of the South is always missing or even said to be oppressed (China Digital Times, 2025).

 "Bread is the staff of life" (民以食為天 - Mín yǐ shí wéi tiān) as the Chinese old saying goes, though it is not a staple dish for the majority of Chinese people.
 One of the debates between the North and the South is what should be put on the dinner table on New Year's Eve.
-In the North, like Beijing, Tianjin, and the northeastern provinces of Liaoning, Jilin, and Heilongjiang, where winters are severe, and people typically consume wheat-based staples like noodles and 饺子 (jiǎozi) (dumplings), which are shaped like ancient gold ingots and are usually packed with pork, cabbage, or chives, are a symbol of riches.
-People believe that this strengthens bonds and wards off evil spirits.
-Families will spend hours making, cooking, and eating them together.
-Eating 饺子 (jiǎozi) at midnight means "bite off the old year and welcome the new" (France Médias Monde, 2019).
+In the northern areas of China like Beijing, Tianjin and Jilin, winters are considered severe and residents typically rely on wheat-based staples.

-Around 3,400 miles from the North, in Southern China, where rice is favoured by the climate, in areas such as Guangdong, Guangxi, and Fujian, dining tables here are more likely to feature some typical home-made dishes, such as varieties of chicken and fish.
-There are also some special dishes that are less common in the North.
 One of them is 湯圓 (tāngyuán), which is a sweet, sticky rice ball filled with red bean, peanut, or sesame paste.
-They symbolise wholeness and family reunions, and their sticky consistency represents the family staying together in the coming year. 湯圓 (Tāngyuán) are sometimes served in a sweet soup, giving it a dessert-like feeling (Duncan, 2024).
-Furthermore, 年糕 (niángāo), a steamed or fried rice cake, is also a speciality in the South, and it is served when relatives visit during the new year.
+They symbolise wholeness and family reunions, and their sticky consistency represents the family staying together in the coming year. 湯圓 (Tāngyuán) is sometimes served in a sweet soup, giving it a dessert-like feeling (Duncan, 2024).
+Furthermore, 年糕 (niángāo), a steamed or fried rice cake, is also a speciality in the South, and it is served when relatives visit during New Year celebrations.
 It represents good fortune because its name translates to "higher year" (Tang, 2023).

 The festival's events and performances also show the differences between the North and the South.
 In Northern China, temple fairs, which are sizable outdoor events held primarily at historic temples and include street cuisine, lantern riddles, stilt walking, Yangge dancing, traditional folk arts, and performances, are more common and foster a joyous sense of community throughout the winter months (Beijing Municipal Bureau of Culture and Tourism, 2022).

-On the other hand, flower markets in Southern China, especially in Guangdong, Fujian, and Shanghai, are well-known not only for selling flowers but also for signature street food and other unique items related to the year's animal (Nanfang Network, 2025).
-Additionally, lion dance, popular in southern provinces such as Guangdong and Fujian, will be performed by groups dressed as colourful lions, accompanied by gongs, cymbals, and thundering drums.
 To provide good fortune and fight off evil, the lion (usually only one, but sometimes there will be two) will leap, roll and 'pluck greens' (采青 - cǎiqīng), a performance in which actors use the lion's lips to 'eat' a head of lettuce (symbolising good fortune) and spit it out, meaning to share the prosperity to the audience (Lee, 2024).

 Merging Traditions in the Joy of Chinese New Year